breethomas/Up-Git-Creek/README.md

 (# to ensure you are on master)

 git pull origin master
-(# pull down the latest changes from master on the big :octocat: in the sky) (# these are commits that your team merged into master in your absence)
+(# pull down the latest changes from master on the big github in the sky) (# these are commits that your team merged into master in your absence)

 git co -b gt-my-new-feature